-Green Manures are best sown on a weed free plot so hoe well before sowing.
-If you have time you can employ the ‘stale seed bed’ technique which means hoeing the area and leaving it for 10 days or so to allow any weed seeds to germinate.
-Hoe again and rake of weeds and then sow you green manure.
+Green Manures are best sown on a weed-free plot so hoe well before sowing.
+If you have time you can employ the 'stale seed bed' technique which means hoeing the area and leaving it for 10 days or so to allow any weed seeds to germinate.
+Hoe again, rake off weeds and then sow your green manure.
 The idea is that you will have hoed off 2 generations of weeds and should be left with a relatively clear patch of soil.

-Broadcast sow (scatter) the seeds around the area you wish to cover at the approx amounts recommended on the pack.
+Broadcast sow (scatter) the seeds around the area you wish to cover at the approximate amounts recommended on the pack.
 The seeds are then raked into the soil and left to germinate.
-If you have a particularly weedy plot you can sow the manures in rows about the width of your how apart do you can control unwanted weeds while the green manure crop getting established.

 Digging in Green Manures

-Most green manure are best cut down before flowering to prevent the crop setting seed and becoming a nuisance later on.
-Plant stems also become tougher and more woody in the flower stages so take longer to break down, younger more tender stems will be incorporated into your soil quicker and with less waste.
+Most green manures are best cut down before flowering.
+This is done to prevent the crop setting seed and becoming a nuisance later on.
+Plant stems also become tougher and more woody in the flower stages, so take longer to break down.
+Younger, more tender stems will be incorporated into your soil quicker and with less waste.

 What green manures to sow?

-There are a broad range of manures you can sow depending on the time of year, as already mentioned clover needs a long growing season so is best sown earlier in the year (after new potatoes in July is an ideal time) while crops like field beans, Winter vetch and Phacelia can be sown later in the year.
-Rye grasses are often used but I tend to avoid them as they can be a problem getting rid of the following year and also releases a chemical that inhibits seed germination.
-If growing rye wait at least a month after digging in before sowing a new crop.
+There are a broad range of manures you can sow depending on the time of year.
+As already mentioned, clover needs a long growing season so is best sown earlier in the year (after new potatoes in July is an ideal time).
+Crops like field beans, Winter vetch and Phacelia can be sown later in the year.
+Rye grasses are often used, but I tend to avoid them as they can be a problem getting rid of the following year.
+Rye also releases a chemical that inhibits seed germination.
+Therefore if growing rye, wait at least a month after digging in before sowing a new crop.

 Here's a list of our favourite green manure crops:

-Pretty Phacelia is a very quick growing annual green manure that can be sown successfully from march till September.
-The plants grow up to 1m in height and is tolerant of cold temperatures so should survive the winter if it’s not too severe.
+Pretty Phacelia is a very quick-growing annual green manure that can be sown successfully from March until September.
+The plant grows up to 1m in height and is tolerant of cold temperatures, so should survive the winter if it's not too severe.

-Phacelia is particularly good at smothering weeds and have an extensive root system which improves soil structure.
-It will self seed to easily so if using it as a green manure it’s a good idea to dig in before it flowers.
-If you are covering a spare patch of ground for a longer length of time let it flower, they are beautiful.
+Phacelia is particularly good at smothering weeds, and has an extensive root system which improves soil structure.
+It will self seed easily, so if using it as a green manure it's a good idea to dig it in before it flowers.
+If you are covering a spare patch of ground for a longer length of time let it flower: they really are beautiful.
 Flowers will appear 6-8 weeks after sowing and will remain in bloom for 6-8 weeks more.

-Phacelia is an excellent flower for attracting honeybees and hover flies.
-This pretty green manure can also be sowed near the vegetable garden to attract these beneficial insects and help keep your aphid population under control.
+Phacelia is an excellent flower for attracting honeybees and hover flies. it can be sown near the vegetable garden to attract these beneficial insects and help keep your aphid population under control.

-Field beans are an excellent overwintering green manure which unless the winter is very cold are usually winter hardy.
-It germinates easily in the cooler weather from September to early November but can be sown earlier if you wish.
+Field beans are an excellent overwintering green manure which are usually winter hardy in temperate climates (unless it's a very cold winter).
+It germinates easily in the cooler weather from September to early November, but can be sown earlier if you wish.

 Winter Vetch or Winter Tares

 Also known as Winter Tares, Vetch can be sown anytime from March to September.
 It fixes nitrogen and can be mixed with other green manures.
-The plants establish quickly surpressing weeds as it quickly forms a dense ground cover foliage.
+The plant establishes quickly, suppressing weeds as it quickly forms a dense ground-cover foliage.

 The plants reach maturity after 4-8 weeks growth when they should be chopped and dug into the first few inches of your soil.
 Let the mustard plants reach about 40 centimetres when the first flowers appear before digging in.
 Remember mustard is part of the brassica family and should be included in the brassica rotation to avoid diseases like club root and other related diseases.